mduduziavatar/typescript-test/README.md

-mocha uunit tests for typscript
+mocha unit tests for typscript